alttch/eva3/doc/highload.rst

 * Replace *db_updates = instant* in :doc:`/uc/uc` configurations with *on_exit*
   or *manual*.

+* If instant state database updates are strongly required, switch to MySQL or PostgreSQL (use option *db* instead of *db_file* in controller config).

 * If you don't need action history, set *keep_action_history* in controllers' configuration to zero to disable it.